osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 		- Lightning:
 			- cloud effect altered slightly
 			- Lightning Storm no longer generates the projectiles while spreading (looks better)
-			- Broke the two bolts up with a slight delay so you can tell its two bolts per strike, looks cooler and works better.
+			- Broke the two bolts in Lightning Strike up with a slight delay so you can tell its two bolts per strike even when they hit the same person.
+It looks cooler and and is more effective.
+			- Slightly reduced the damage done by the individual bolts
 		- Acid Rain/Hell Storm now a little more rain like

 	Landscapes: